Emergency Dentist Mesquite

 Follow a Nutritious Diet

-The foods and drinks you consume impact your dental health in addition to your overall health.
+The foods and drinks you consume impact your dental and overall health.
 If your diet contains too many items that are particularly sugary, starchy, or acidic, you’ll have a higher likelihood of cavities, gum infections, and worn-down or sensitive teeth.
-Such foods and beverages are typically fine every now and then, but make sure that your diet primarily consists of nutritious items that benefit your oral health.
+Such foods and beverages are typically fine now and then, but make sure that your diet primarily consists of nutritious items that benefit your oral health.
 For example, many fruits contain vitamin C, which encourages healthy gums.

 Wear a Mouthguard